SzIGMR/demondemoskills2/README.md

 ## Demo Ideas

-- **Full Screw Workflow** – Run a sequence of skills to detect screws, refine the position of one screw and remove it:
+- **Manual Full Screw Workflow** – Run a sequence of skills to detect screws, refine the position of one screw and remove it:

   ```bash